AltaGas Pipeline Damage Prevention

 A Right-of-Way (ROW) is a strip of land where a pipeline is buried.
 The ROW surface area is cleared of trees or buildings for better visibility and access and marked by signage that indicates the pipeline owner.

 Signage near a ROW provides a company name where buried assets may exist and if required an emergency phone number.
-Signage is only approximate to where the buried assets are located (Click Before You Dig).
+Signage is only approximate to where the buried assets are located.
+Always initiate a One-Call/ locate in the planning stages and before starting work.
+NOTE: See details for CLICK Before You DIG contact information further down.
+(Click Before You Dig).

 - Before beginning work, you are required to visit www.clickbeforeyoudig.com or call the One-Call Centre in your area: